we-taper/we-taper.github.io/pelican/content/Programming/Assertion - Another Way to Commment & Debug.markdown

 0. Enable assertion
 -------------------------

-Assert code will be contained in *.class* file.
+When you write assert in your java code, java compiler will compile them into binary code file *.class*.
 However, JVM does run this code by default.
 This is because assertion is designed for programmers to debug and comment on their code.
-It is not intended to be included in published program.
-Therefore, by default assertion is disabled in JVM to prevent end user from seeing this.
+It is not intended to be produce effect on published program.
+Therefore, by default assertion is disabled in JVM to prevent end user from seeing them.
 Before we use assert in our program, we must first enable it.
-We should enable them by passing `"-enableassertion"` or `"-ea"` to JVM.
+We should enable them by passing `"-enableassertion"` or `"-ea"` option to JVM.
 E.g.:

 	java -ea ClassName